-4 Capacity Development for new NTNCWS reimbursement is prompted by an e-mail to EGLE-WATERTRACK@Michigan.gov within 15 days after the end of each quarter.
+1 Capacity Development for new NTNCWS reimbursement is prompted by an e-mail to EGLE-WATERTRACK@michigan.gov within 15 days after the end of each quarter.
 The e-mail must include the water supply serial number (WSSN) of new NTNCWS facility that has demonstrated adequate technical, managerial, and financial capacity.
 Service is reimbursed quarterly.

-5 Source Water Assessment reimbursement is prompted by an e-mail documenting the NTNCWS facility and date the SWA was performed.
-LHDs should e-mail completed worksheets to EGLE-EH@Michigan.gov as they are completed, but no later than 15 days after the end of each quarter.
+2 Source Water Assessment reimbursement is prompted by an e-mail documenting the NTNCWS facility and date the SWA was performed.
+LHDs should e-mail completed worksheets to EGLE-EH@michigan.gov as they are completed, but no later than 15 days after the end of each quarter.
 Payment subject to EGLE performance review verification.
 Service is reimbursed quarterly.

-Each Quarterly payment will be made by the State upon the Grantee's fulfillment of its responsibilities under this agreement.
+Each quarterly payment will be made by the State upon the Grantee's fulfillment of its responsibilities under this agreement.

 The Grantee shall maintain adequate accounting and employee activity records to reflect that all funds granted under this contract have been expended for the program activities as approved by the State.
 These records shall be made available upon request for audit by the State.
-Records will be retained by the Grantee until an audit has been completed by the State or permission has been granted by the State to dispose of those records.
+Records will be retained by the Grantee until an audit has been completed by the State or ten (10) years from the end of the contract.

-MICHIGAN DEPARTMENT OF ENVIRONMENT, GREAT LAKES, AND ENERGY DRINKING WATER AND ENVIRONMENTAL HEALTH DIVISION DRINKING WATER LONG-TERM MONITORING PROGRAM OCTOBER 1, 2020 THROUGH SEPTEMBER 30, 2021
+MICHIGAN DEPARTMENT OF ENVIRONMENT, GREAT LAKES, AND ENERGY DRINKING WATER AND ENVIRONMENTAL HEALTH DIVISION DRINKING WATER LONG-TERM MONITORING PROGRAM OCTOBER 1, 2021 THROUGH SEPTEMBER 30, 2022